17 Visualization

 17.4 Scales: controlling the mapping

-Every aesthetic has a scale, even if you don’t set one explicitly.
+Every aesthetic has a scale, whether you set one or not.
 Scales control how data values become visual values: which colors, which axis limits, which labels.

-When you write aes(x = bill_length_mm), ggplot2 creates a default scale_x_continuous() behind the scenes.
-You only need to set a scale explicitly when you want to override the default behavior: change axis limits, transform the axis, or pick specific colors.
+When you write aes(x = bill_length_mm), ggplot2 quietly creates a default scale_x_continuous() behind the scenes, and you only need to override it when the default behavior falls short: when you want to change axis limits, transform the axis, or pick specific colors.

 Position scales control axes: